UWPCE-PythonCert-ClassRepos/Python310-Fall-2020/_sources/lesson02.rst.txt

     ...

 It even tells you want to do: use ``git add`` to stage particular files, or ``git checkout`` to revert a file back to its state as of the last commit.
-It doesn't mention ``git commit -a``, but that will commmit everyting that is "not staged for commit".
+It doesn't mention ``git commit -a``, but that will commmit everything that is "not staged for commit".

 If you are careful before the commit stage, then you won't have to "roll back" changes very often.